IIsameerII/Handwritten-Digit-Recognition-from-MNIST-Dataset/README.md

 # Handwritten Digit Recognition from MNIST Dataset

-This Project has a model called TinyVGG trained MNIST dataset and uses Streamlit to run UI.
+This Project has a model called TinyVGG trained on MNIST dataset and uses Streamlit to run UI.

 **You can experience how the model runs and works by visiting the streamlit app :** [https://recognize-handwritten-digits.streamlit.app/](https://recognize-handwritten-digits.streamlit.app/)